Get Over 250 Recipes

 Antibiotics can be helpful to treat bacterial infection, but they will disrupt the balanced community of bacteria and yeast in the gut.
-After a course of antibiotics, your body needs probiotics, like those found in InnergyBiotic, to rebalance the gut.
+Drinking a daily probiotic, like InnergyBiotic, can help to preserve this delicate ecosystem by providing more good bacteria to balance the gut.

-Martin Blaser is the director of the Human Microbiome Program and a professor of medicine and microbiology at New York University.
-According to Dr. Blaser, our “modern high-calorie diet alone is insufficient to explain the obesity epidemic and…antibiotics could be contributing.”
+Martin Blaser is the director of the Human Microbiome Program, a professor of medicine and microbiology at New York University, and author of Missing Microbes: How the Overuse of Antibiotics Is Fueling Our Modern Plagues.
+According to Dr. Blaser, our “modern high-calorie diet alone is insufficient to explain the obesity epidemic and… antibiotics could be contributing.”3

 In other words, while processed foods, added sugars, and rancid oils aren’t doing anyone any favors, many researchers now believe that there is more to the obesity epidemic than poor diet and lack of exercise.

 The answer to obesity may lie with the microbes in our gut.